AnatolyRybchych/Sraw/README.md

 - scroll down to increase size
 - ''"' To increase smooth
 - ';:' To reduce smooth
-- alt to keep primitive in center
+- alt to keep primitive in center of first point (where mouse was pressed down)

 ![Primitives](./Thumbnails/Selection.gif)